-Rediscover the City of Kings with Wings
+1. Rediscover Lima with Wings

-Lima is the only South American capital on the coast.
-Facing the sea is an extensive cliff that reaches 100 meters high in some parts.
+Lima is the only South American capital off the coast.
+And facing the sea is an extensive cliff that reaches 100 meters high in some parts.

 When you get to the top, you’ll find a luxurious camp of glass pods that look like they belong on the surface of an alien planet.

 Credit: Ultimate Journeys Peru

 This article has been updated from the original version published on February 21, 2019.

 We're asking you, our reader, to make a contribution in support of our digital guide in order to keep informing, updating and inspiring people to visit Peru.
 Why now?
 In our near 20-year journey as the leading English-language source on travel in Peru, we've had our fair share of ups and downs-but nothing quite like the challenges brought forth in the first quarter of 2020.